Cyberakr21/Detection-and-Monitoring-Homelab/README.md

     Click "2" to Set IP addresses

-Example of configuring the optinal interface we added which is LAN1:
+Example of configuring the optional interface we added, which is LAN1:

 ![image alt](https://github.com/Cyberakr21/homelab-2-secuirty-onion-IDS-images/blob/10d39700f4fd1505d3cff3838ad9a56708f514e5/26%20configuring%20the%20ip%20address%20now.jpg)